aakashsankritya/Hello-World/README.md

 # Hello-World
-The first Repositry :D
+The first Repositry !!
-I am Akash Sankritya,wanted to be a full stack web developer and started exploring web for that.
+I am Akash Sankritya,wanted to be a Machine learning engineer and started exploring web for that.
-I had passed intermediate exam in 2017.